-Assessed Level of No Risk Lo w Risk Medi um Risk High Risk: Risk VRMP in place?
-Yes / No) Has there an FGC? been Yes / No Has a Mapping Meeting taken place?
-Yes / No) Is the child of a peer of of children identified a being at ri exploitatio group n as sk of Yes / No Has the child been discussed at MACE previously?
-If so, please provide a summary of previous MACE actions / interventions.
-What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
-Consider what the associated risk(s) are.
-What concern(s) are the presenting issue(s) causing?
-What are you worried will happen to the child?
-What or who are protective factor(s) in the child's life?
-TO BE COMPLETED IN NTERNALLY · Screened By: Date: the referra n accepted Yes / No i?
-MACE Pa Date: nel If referral not accepted, please state why:
+Assessed Level of No Risk Low Risk Medi um Risk High

+Risk: Risk

+VRMP in place?
+Yes / No Has there heen Yes / No

+VIXIVII III PIGOC : 1037140 an FGC?
+DOCTI 100 7 140

+Has a Mapping Yes / No ld part Yes / No

+Meeting taken place? of a peer •

+of childre n .

+identified

+being at r

+Llas the shill be as exploitation on?

+Has the child been

+discussed at MACE previously?

+If so, please provide a

+summary of previous MACE

+what is the main

+presenting issue(s):

+What is happening right now

+for the child that you are concerned about in relation

+to potential exploitation?

+(e.g., If the child is going missing, how often, where

+do they go missing to if

+known, what do missing episodes look like?)

+Consider what the

+associated risk(s) are.

+What concern(s) are the presenting

+issue(s) causing?

+What are you worried will

+happen to the child?

+What or who are

+protective factor(s) in the child's life?

+the child's life?

+TO BE COMPLETED IN NTERNALLY '.

+Screened By: Date: Has the referr MACE Pa anel

+been accepted Date:

+Yes / No )

+If referral not

+accepted, please

+state why: